-The main European Funding programmes are the European Regional Development Fund and European Social Fund programmes, known jointly as the European Structural and Investment Funds.
+The two main European Funding programmes are the European Regional Development Fund (ERDF) and European Social Fund (ESF)programmes, known jointly as the European Structural and Investment Funds (ESIF) programme.

 The NELEP geography is made up of 7 local authority areas, including Sunderland, Durham, Gateshead, Newcastle, Northumberland, North Tyneside and South Tyneside.

 Sunderland City Council, as part of the North East Technical Assistance Project (part funded through the 2014 to 2020 ESIF Programme), is able to provide support to help you apply for ERDF and ESF.

 Financial Resources Team (Commercial Advice)

 The ERDF programme focuses on five key priorities:

 The Department for Communities and Local Government (DCLG) is responsible for day-to-day management and implementation of the ERDF programme and is accountable to the Local ESIF Committee.
 DCLG and the ESIF Committee work together to ensure that the ERDF programme is managed and delivered successfully.